Tourism in Morocco

 Tourism in Morocco is well developed, maintaining a strong tourist industry focused on the country's coast, culture, and history.
 The Moroccan government created a Ministry of Tourism in 1985.
 Tourism is considered one of the main foreign exchange sources in Morocco and since 2013 it had the highest number of arrivals out of the countries in Africa.
-In 2018, 12.3 million tourists were reported to have visited Morocco.
+In 2024, according to the Ministry of Tourism, a record annual total of 17.4 million tourists visited Morocco, up 20% compared to 2023.

 History of tourism

 In the second half of the 1980s and the early 1990s, between 1 and 1.5 million Europeans visited Morocco.
 Most of these visitors were French or Spanish, with about 100,000 each from Britain, Italy, Germany, and the Netherlands.
 Tourists mostly visited large beach resorts along the Atlantic coast, particularly Agadir.
 About 20,000 people from Saudi Arabia visited, some of whom bought holiday homes.
 Receipts from tourism fell by 16.5% in 1990, the year the Gulf War began.
 In 1994, Algeria closed its border with Morocco after the Marrakech attack, which caused the number of Algerian visitors to fall considerably; there were 70,000 visitors in 1994 and 13,000 in 1995, compared to 1.66 million in 1992 and 1.28 million in 1993.
 In 2017, there were 10.3 million tourist arrivals, compared with about 10.1 million in 2016, a 1.5% year-over-year increase.
 30% of the tourists were one of the 3.8 million Moroccans living abroad.
 Marrakech itself had over 2 million visitors in 2017.
 In 2019, more than 13 million tourists visited Morocco.
-In 2020, Morocco witnessed an all time low with no more than 4 million tourists, due to the spread of the COVID-19.
-In 2023, Marrakech was voted Top 10 Best Destinations for International Tourists by Tripadvisor.
+In 2020, Morocco witnessed an all-time low with no more than 4 million tourists, due to the spread of COVID-19.
+In 2023, Marrakech was voted a Top 10 Best Destinations for International Tourists by Tripadvisor.
+In 2023, Morocco set a new record for the number of tourists visiting, reaching 13.2 million, breaking the former record of 12.9 million that was set in 2019.